-1. Introduction
+Introduction

-The Sumatran elephant (Elephas maximus sumatranus) is one of the large mammal species found in the island of Sumatra-Indonesia.
-Elephants can be grouped into two, i.e. Asian elephants and African elephants.
+The Sumatran elephant (Elephas maximus sumatranus) is one of the large mammal species found on the island of Sumatra-Indonesia.
+Elephants can be grouped into two Asian elephants and African elephants.
 The Sumatran elephant is a rare animal that has been protected by Indonesian law since the Dutch era with the Regulation of the Protection of Wild Animals in 1931 No. 134 and 266 (Abdullah et al., 2012).
-In the balance of ecosystem, elephants have the role, among others, as agents of dispersal of plant seeds and control of floral growth (Meytasari et al., 2014).
+In the balance of the ecosystem, elephants have a role, among others, as agents of dispersal of plant seeds and controlling flora growth (Meytasari et al., 2014).
 Elephants also have an essential role in supporting wild elephant conflicts, often used for economic purposes such as tourist attractions.
-This animal is protected under the Regulation of the Ministry of Environment and Forestry of the Republic of Indonesia Number P.20 of 2018 and is included in the critically endangered (CR) category according to the IUCN Red List; the Sumatran elephant is also included in Appendix 1.
+This animal is protected under the Regulation of the Ministry of Environment and Forestry of the Republic of Indonesia Number P.20 of 2018 is included in the critically endangered (CR) category based on the IUCN Red List; the Sumatran elephant is also included in Appendix 1.
 Estimates in 2007 put the number of elephants at 2,400-2,800, but in 2013 there were 1,970 elephants left.
 In the last report, during 2012-2016, the number even decreased.
 At least 150 elephants were killed due to conflict or poaching (Kuswanda, 2018).
-The threat to elephants results from narrowing of habitat, extensive hunting, and conflicts with the community.
+The threat of elephants is caused by the narrowing of habitat, high hunting, and conflicts with the community.
 Animal-human conflict is a serious threat to elephants and can cause economic losses (Garsetiasih et al., 2018).
-For that reason, it's essential to identify the level of welfare of elephants in a location, including conservation areas.
+For that reason, it's essential to know the level of welfare of elephants in a location, including conservation areas.

-The remaining elephant habitat in Bengkulu Province-Indonesia lies in the landscape ranging from the Seblat Nature Park (SNP) to Kerinci Seblat National Park (KSNP).
+The remaining elephant habitat in Bengkulu Province-Indonesia is in the landscape from the Seblat Nature Park (SNP) to Kerinci Seblat National Park (KSNP).
 The current condition of this elephant's natural habitat has been fragmented and resulted in the splitting of a large group of Sumatran elephants into small groups consisting of only a few individuals.
-Known places of the Sumatran elephant population, such as Bengkulu-Indonesia, are at very high risk of extinction.
-Conservation program needs to to be developed continuously, both protection in natural habitats (insitu conservation) and sustainable use outside their habitats (ex-situ conservation).
+Known places of the Sumatran elephant population, such as Bengkulu-Indonesia, are at very high risk and extinction.
+The conservation program needs to continue to be developed, both protection in natural habitats (in-situ conservation) and sustainable use outside their habitats (ex-situ conservation).
 One of the efforts to establish ex-situ conservation is the management of tame elephants (captive).
 Captive elephants are captured due to conflicts with humans in residential areas, plantations, and other development activities.
-Catching elephants and placing and training tamed elephants are examples of elephant conservation outside their natural habitat (ex-situ) (Kuswanda et al., 2018).
+Catching elephants and placing and training tamed elephants is a form of elephant conservation outside their natural habitat (ex-situ) (Kuswanda et al., 2018).
 The Sumatran elephant is categorized as an Evolutionary Significant Unit (ESU).
-It is given high priority in conservation of Asian elephants concerning management in captivity such as zoos and safari parks.
+It has a high priority in conserving Asian elephants concerning management in captivity such as zoos and safari parks.
 These two subspecies must be placed and managed to avoid interbreeding.
-Intermarriage between the two is very much against the concept of ex-situ elephant management (Suhartono et al., 2007; Fernando et al., 2003).
+Intermarriage between the two is very much against the concept of ex-situ elephant management (Fernando et al., 2003; Suhartono et al., 2007).